 We know there’s a lot to consider when getting a graduate degree.
 That’s why we designed our Master of Science in Information Science degree to combine the best of in-person and online education.
 Flexible, seven-week courses let you balance your busy schedule while still reaping the benefits of once-per-week face-to-face classes, like networking and developing interpersonal skills.
 You can expect to complete your degree in two to three years if attending part-time or about 1.5 years if attending full-time.

 This well-rounded computing and IT degree addresses the multi-faceted challenges IT professionals face every day, from analyzing data to developing web applications and managing IT staff and projects.
-This program is STEM designated.
-A STEM designated degree from Penn State Great Valley allows 36 months total of Optional Practical Training (OPT) compared to 12 months for non-STEM degrees.
+This program is STEM designated, allowing 36 months total of Optional Practical Training (OPT) compared to 12 months for non-STEM degrees.

 The program offers a balance of information systems and management theories.
-During your course of study, you’ll learn the following core subjects:
+During your course of study, you’ll delve into:

 - Information system architecture

 - Cybersecurity, protection, and prevention

 - Enterprise solution design

 - Enterprise digital transformation

 The degree consists of 33 credits (11 courses), which culminates in a research experience that brings together theoretical and practical experience in an exploratory format.